 Cost

 Another aspect that is going to be a factor for most people is the cost of the WiFi router.
-The price is largely going to depend on two factors: how important the latest technology is to you and how large of an area you need Internet coverage.
+The price is largely going to depend on two factors: how important the latest technology is to you and how large an area you need Internet coverage.
 You’ll pay more for the latest technology and to provide larger areas of coverage in your home.

 Additional Features to Look for in a WiFi Router

-I would suggest that the previous features were some of the more important features to look for in a home WiFi router.
+We would suggest that the previous features were some of the more important features to look for in a home WiFi router.
 However, many routers have extra features, which you may or may not find useful depending on your situation.
 Here are some to consider.

 Guest Network